UK-SBCoA-EbbertLab/cDNA_pipeline/README.md

                                         if set to "True" barcodes will be trimmed during demultiplexing and will not be present in output "fastq" files>

+          --prefix                      <Will add a prefix to the beggining of your filenames, good when wanting to keep track of batches of data.
+                                         Example: "Batch_1".
+Default value is "None" which does not add any prefixes>

           --out_dir                    <Name of output directory.
 Output files/directories will be output to "./results/<out_dir>/".
 Default: "output_directory">